An Easy Guide to the CONCATENATE Google Sheets Function

 To use the CONCATENATE formula with three columns, click and select all three cells.
 Then, click on Insert in the top bar, click on Function, and then on All.
 There, click on CONCATENATE to insert the function into your spreadsheet.
 You can use the fill handle to apply the formula in the entire column.

-Can Google Sheets Concatenate With a Comma?
+Can Google Sheets Concatenate with a Comma?

 Yes, the CONCATENATE Google Sheets function works with any separator, including commas.
-You just have to include it in quotes in between the cell references you wish to concatenate.
+You just have to include it in double quotes in between the cell references you wish to concatenate.
 For example, if you were joining cells A1 and B1 you could use the following formula:

 =CONCATENATE(A1,”,”,B1)